Experienced Defense Against Fraud Charges

 The United States Supreme Court recently scaled back the reach of honest services fraud prosecutions with its opinion in Skilling v.
 United States.
 Unfortunately, the Court did not rule the honest services fraud statute unconstitutional, so we can expect to see continued aggressive use of this tool by the government.

 If you are at risk of mail or wire fraud charges, you need to speak to a lawyer who is skilled in federal white collar criminal defense.
-To arrange a consultation about your case, please contact Solomon L. Wisenberg and Adrienne Urrutia Wisenberg.
-They lead the white collar criminal defense team in the Washington D.C. offices of Barnes & Thornburg LLP.
+To arrange a consultation about your case, feel free to contact mail fraud defense lawyer Solomon L. Wisenberg.
+He leads the white collar criminal defense team in the Washington, D.C., offices of Nelson Mullins Riley & Scarborough, LLP.